Carlapl3/financial-services-intelligence-agent/README.md

 The agent collects signals from selected sources, applies configurable rules and prioritization logic, uses LLMs for structured extraction and interpretation, and produces concise, executive-ready digests.

-This repository is intentionally scoped as a **portfolio-grade demonstration** of agent design, system architecture, and reasoning — not as a production system.

 ---

 ## Capabilities